Charles Ede: Career

 After the War, instead of going up to Oxford, as he had planned, Ede completed a course at the London School of Printing.
 In 1947, inspired by the Kelmscott Press, with the help of Alan Bott, founder of the Book Trust and Pan Books, and Christopher Sandford, who owned the Golden Cockerel Press, Ede founded the Folio Society, a publisher of high-quality illustrated books, mostly well-known works.
 Its stated aim was to offer "editions of the world's great literature, in a format worthy of the contents, at a price within the reach of everyman."
 Only three volumes appeared in 1947, Tolstoy's Tales, George du Maurier's Trilby, and Aucassin and Nicolette, but the aim of publishing a book a month was eventually achieved.

 In the 1960s, Ede launched a further business, Folio Fine Art, which sold watercolours, maps and prints, autograph letters, fine bindings, and antiquities by mail-order.

 In 1971, Ede sold his share in the Folio Society and set himself up as a dealer in ancient art.
-The firm he founded, Charles Ede Ltd, is still in existence, with a gallery in Mayfair and a presence at international art fairs.
+The firm he founded, Charles Ede Ltd, is still in existence, with a gallery in Mayfair and a presence at international art fairs, under the direction of Charis Tyndall and James Richards.